 If you produce videos that everyone in Extension would benefit from, definitely let us know!
 Your video could be hosted on the UGA Extension YouTube channel, and our marketing team might have suggestions for how to improve its visibility and reach.

-For more details about the video production process, see the Office of Communications’ Video Production Materials.
+For more details about the video production process, see the Office of Marketing and Communications’ Video Production Materials.

 And as always, let us know if you have questions or comments at email@example.com.